znamlab/znamlab.github.io/_pages/vacancies.md

 via the [Crick's PhD programme](https://www.crick.ac.uk/careers-study/students/phd-students) as well as via the PhD programme of the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/content/phd-programme).

-### Undergraduate and Master students
+## Undergraduate and Master students
 We currently have position for a summer undergraduate research project in the lab as a part of the [Crick-Calleva Summer Student programme](https://www.crick.ac.uk/careers-study/students/summer-students).
+Find out more about the project [here](https://www.crick.ac.uk/careers-study/students/summer-students/positions-crick-calleva-summer-student-programme/identifying-genes-that-shape-the-wiring-of-long-range-neocortical-projections-during-development).
 We also welcome enquiries from MSc students enrolled at UCL, King's, or Imperial interested in carrying out their research projects in the lab.